macshome/The-Wisdom-of-Quinn/README.md

 While the New and Updated flags will change with each update, the Deprecated flag is forever.
 Luckily for us, deprecated posts have been replaced by official documentation.

-For a comprehensive list of updates, see the [CHANGELOG] (CHANGELOG.md)
+For a comprehensive list of updates, see the [CHANGELOG](CHANGELOG.md)

 ## Resource Pages
 Lists and links of Apple resources that The Eskimo finds useful.